elphinhote/Portfolio-Three/README.md

-# Portfolio-2
+# Portfolio-Three
 Updated Portfolio

 ## Description

-The updated portfolio contains homework assignments and a fullstack project to update a responsive portfolio.
+The updated portfolio contains homework assignments and a fullstack project PubSpace to update a responsive portfolio.

 This includeds the App titles.